asczech/2018-08-14-long_reads/_episodes/02-setup.md

 title: "Setup for the workshop"
 teaching: 10
 exercises: 10
+questions:
 objectives:
-- "Have the Ubuntu VM running in VirtualBox, or"
+- "To have the Ubuntu VM running in VirtualBox, or"
-- "Know which tools to used and where to find the data"
+- "To know which tools to used and where to find the data for local installation"
+keypoints:
+- VM can be used after the workshop
+- Installing required packages on own machine may require root privileges.
 ---

 For the workshop we use Ubuntu Linux as the main Operating System.
 We have created a VirtualBox image, including all the necessary tools and data.
 You are of course welcome to use your own Linux-based system.